TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles.md

     Elsewhere in the guide, you will find a separate group of custom formats called `Audio Channels`.
 These will match the number of audio channels in a release, for example, 2.0 (stereo) or 5.1/7.1 (surround sound).
 We wouldn't add the audio channels Custom Formats as you could limit yourself in the amount of releases you're able to get.
 Only use them if you have a specific need for them.

     Using this with any kind of Remux Quality Profile is useless, in our opinion, being that 99% of all Remuxes are multi-audio anyway.
-You can get better scores just by using the `Audio Advanced` Custom Formats.
+You can get better scores just by using the `Audio Formats` Custom Formats.

 ### Avoid using the x264/x265 Custom Format